WarezAddict-com/searchbay/README.md

 SearchBay
-A Twitter Bootstrap template for a torrent website
+- A Twitter Bootstrap template for a torrent website

 About
-Simple Twitter Bootstrap template for what could be a torrent search engine website
+- Simple Twitter Bootstrap template for a torrent search engine website

 Made using
 - Bootstrap 4.x (Latest) - (https://getbootstrap.com)